shakelang/Specification/specification/compiler/parser/operator_order.md

 tags: [parser, operator, order, parsing token, specification, spec, compiler]
 ---

+## Theoretical Order of Operators

+### Literals

+Literals are the highest precedence and are parsed first.
+They could be identifiers, numbers, strings, characters, true, false, null.

 ### Parentheses

 `(` `)`: Parentheses are used to group expressions and have the highest precedence.